-Ref Risk (title & full description) Consequences Key Existing Controls Overall Risk rating L Σ appeal so any loss of income would relate to the excess over the provisions already made.
-N Adverse financial consequences from a disorderly Brexit.
-A trade deal has now been agreed with the EU but risks remain of disruption to traffic and unfavourable economic impacts, particularly for exporters.
-Short term - Increased costs in delivering services, eg arising from traffic congestion Medium term/ long term - Slower economic growth owing to loss of markets for exporters.
-Thorough preparation for Brexit, with an officer Brexit business continuity planning group to co-ordinate our response and liaise with other Kent authorities 3 3 9 0 Litigation costs exceed budgeted provisions.
+Ref Risk (title & full description) Consequences Key Existing Controls erall Ri sk ı L Σ appeal so any loss of income would relate to the excess over the provisions already made.
+0 Litigation costs exceed budgeted provisions.
 The Council is often engaged in litigation and generally the costs of any award against the Council and associated costs of legal advice can be met from within budgets.
 However, it is prudent to acknowledge the risk that provisions may not in fact be sufficient to cover all likely costs.
 Costs in excess of budget would require a drawing on reserves and the identification of savings in subsequent years in order to replenish the level of reserves.
 Corporate Leadership Team is updated regularly on outstanding legal cases.
 Appropriate professional advice is taken at all times.
-4 2 8 Ρ Financial impact from a resurgence of COVID- 19 A resurgence of the pandemic would see similar impact to those experienced in the first wave, eg reduction in fees and charges income arising from lower levels of economic activity and the effect of a broad reduction in economic growth on public finances.
+4 2 8 Р Financial impact from a resurgence of COVID- 19 A resurgence of the pandemic would see similar impact to those experienced in the first wave, eg reduction in fees and charges income arising from lower levels of economic activity and the effect of a broad reduction in economic growth on public finances.
 In the short term the Council would need to draw on reserves to cover the financial costs, but in the longer term savings would be required to replenish reserves.
-Senior officer group mobilised to address short term impacts Mitigations to be developed over longer term 5 5 25
+Senior officer group mobilised to address short term impacts Mitigations to be developed over longer term 5 5 25 Q Financial impact from IT security failure Local authorities have been subject to cyber attacks over the past few years, often with severe financial and service implications.
+The Council might have to suspend normal financial transactions for a period of time. - Anti-virus software - Regular communications with staff to warn about risks - Back-up arrangements with neighbouring authorities 4 3 12